Formulas for

 How many credits does each Airline Lookup cell cost?

 Each resolved cell costs 1 credit.
-Filling a column of ten rows costs ten times that; a cell only re-bills when it actually refreshes, so a static sheet doesn't keep charging.
+A cell only re-bills when it actually refreshes, so a sheet you aren't touching doesn't keep charging.

 Does Airline Lookup work in Excel as well as Google Sheets?

-How current is the data?
+How current is Airline Lookup?

 Put Airline Lookup in your next spreadsheet.
 Add the extension, paste the formula, and the cell keeps itself current.